seqwell/LongPlex/README.md

  - lima demultiplex using i5 barcode on the unbarcoded reads from the previous lima process.

 After the three-step lima process, bam files from these three stpes are merged from each sample and converted to fastq format.
 BBDuk is used to filter out reads that have extra barcode left on the merged fastq files.
-The output from this pipeline has lima output, BBduk output, and also a demultiplex summary from lima and BBduk process.
+The output from this pipeline has lima output, BBDuk output, and also a demultiplex summary from lima and BBDuk process.

 ![workflow](./assets/workflow.png)